16 Most Common Stainless Steel Grades [Explained]

 Nominal Composition: 25% chromium, 7% nickel

 Super duplex stainless steel is designed for applications that demand exceptionally high strength and corrosion resistance.
-It possesses extraordinarily mechanical properties, such as high impact strength, good machinability, and weldability.
+It possesses exceptional mechanical properties, including high impact strength, good machinability, and weldability.

-A light gauge 2507 alloy is often used to achieve the same design strength as a thicker nickel alloy.
-This drastically reduces the overall cost of fabrication.
+A light-gauge 2507 alloy is often used to achieve the same design strength as a thicker nickel alloy.
+This drastically reduces the overall fabrication cost.

 Frequently Asked Questions